 Here are a few tips that may help you prevent your child’s snoring:

-- Let them sleep on their side, sleeping on the back is known to aggravate snoring, if they already snore, sleeping on their side may help them breathe in a more efficient manner.
+- Let him sleep on his side.
+Sleeping on the back is known to aggravate snoring.
+If he already snores, sleeping on his side may help him breathe in a more efficient manner.

-- Ensure they maintain their recommended body weight.
+- Ensure he maintains his recommended body weight.

-- Take all prescribed medication to its full term
+- Give all prescribed medication to full term.

-- Ensure they exercise or play a sport
+- Ensure he exercises or plays a sport.

-- Encourage them to swim.
-Swimming helps improve and regulate the pulmonary functions
+- Encourage him to swim.
+Swimming helps improve and regulate the pulmonary functions.

 For more tips on how to prevent snoring, talk to your primary healthcare practitioner.

-Sleep plays a part in regulating the metabolism and immune system, this also controls the health of your organs.
-Ensuring your child gets good quality sleep for a good amount of time is essential for their well-being, it is recommended that you talk to a sleep specialist and a pediatrician for an accurate diagnosis and an effective treatment plan.
+Sleep plays a part in regulating the metabolism and immune system.
+It also controls the health of your organs.
+Ensuring your child gets good quality sleep for a good amount of time is essential for his well-being.
+It is recommended that you talk to a sleep specialist and a pediatrician for an accurate diagnosis and an effective treatment plan.

-If your child has sleep apnea, it is advised that you talk to your doctor before using any products that may play a part in their recovery, do not use sleep apnea masks or humidifiers without talking to your physician first.
+If your child has sleep apnea, it is advised that you talk to your doctor before using any products that may play a part in your child’s recovery.
+Do not use sleep apnea masks or humidifiers without talking to your physician first.

-Although the issues may seem extreme, sleep deprivation can become extremely dangerous if left untreated for extended periods of time or if the wrong type of treatment is administered, this is why we recommend a specialist take the lead on treatment plans and procedures.
+Although the issues may seem common, sleep deprivation can become extremely dangerous if left untreated for extended periods of time, or if the wrong type of treatment is administered.
+This is why we recommend a specialist take the lead on treatment plans and procedures.

 Sleep apnea can manifest in anyone, child or adult.
-If you suspect this condition, talk to a doctor and have a sleep study done to ensure an accurate diagnosis.
+If you suspect this condition is occurring in your child, talk to a doctor, and have a sleep study done to get an accurate diagnosis.